mihaelamj/appledocsucker/Packages/HOMEBREW.md

-# Homebrew Formula Guide for Docsucker
+# Homebrew Formula Guide for Cupertino

-Complete guide for creating and publishing Docsucker to Homebrew.
+Complete guide for creating and publishing Cupertino to Homebrew.

 > **Note**: All `make` commands in this guide can be run from the **root directory** of the repository.
 A wrapper Makefile in the root delegates to `Packages/Makefile`, so you don't need to `cd Packages` first.